aicelerity-golang/go-url-shortner/README.md

+## GO URL Shortner
-# GO URL Shortner is a  URL shortener service that will accept a URL as an argument over a REST API and return a shortened URL as a result
+ GO URL Shortner is a  URL shortener service that will accept a URL as an argument over a REST API and return a shortened URL as a result